sebkirche/pcurl/README.md

 Return codes
 ------------

 *  0 : No error
 *  1 : no URL / wrong URL (does not parse the URL syntax)
 *  2 : unknown option
 *  3 : url stomp:// without --stompmsg parameter
 *  4 : no URL / wrong URL for proxy (does not parse the URL syntax)
 *  5 : HTTP CONNECT failed for tunnel
 *  6 : cannot access the file via file: protocol
 *  7 : cannot get remote file name from url
 *  8 : cannot parse result as JSON for action
 *  9 : cannot parse result as XML for action
+* 10 : Write error.
+Cannot write output.